calestini/retrosheet/README.md

 ### Parsing plays

 We can also visually check all plays for a sequence (without statistics for now).
-The code below looks for all plays in an inning, priting the diamond after each play.
-The diamond separates H and B location for us to visualize how many runs happened in the sequence.
+The code below looks for all plays in an inning, printing the diamond for each play/event.
+The diamond separates H and B location to make it easier to see how many runs happened in the sequence.

 ```python